prioritizr/prioritizr/docs/reference/calibrate_cohon_penalty.md

 - verbose:

-  `logical` should information be printed while solving optimization problems?
+  `logical` value indicating if information should be displayed during the optimization process.
 Defaults to `TRUE`.

 ## Value